 CAPS has implemented a fee policy for missed appointments.
 A charge of $30.00 will be assessed for each no show, or late cancellation/reschedule office visit appointment if less than 24 hours’ notice is given.
 A “late cancellation/reschedule” is canceling/rescheduling an appointment without calling us 24 hours in advance.

 Please Note: We understand that situations such as medical emergencies occasionally arise when an appointment cannot be kept and adequate notice is not possible.
 These situations will be considered on a case by case basis.
 You may file an appeal within 30 days of any charges assessed.
-CAPS will attempt to collect outstanding balances by sending invoices to the designated address.
+CAPS will attempt to collect outstanding balances.